Last Updated on 9 July 2026 by Ariana Svenson

 Pack a Picnic Lunch

-Take the Trackless Train
+Take the Trackless Heritage Train

 However, we were told that on a quiet day, the passionate driver explains all the different aspects of the park – another reason to go when there are fewer people.
 Visit the Araluen Facebook page for the latest updates.